python-botogram/botogram/docs/api/telegram.rst

       *This attribute can be None if it's not provided by Telegram.*

-   .. py:method:: forward_to(to)
+   .. py:method:: forward_to(to[, notify=True])

       Forward this message *to* another chat or user by specifying their ID.
 One may also simply pass in the :py:class:`~botogram.Chat` or :py:class:`~botogram.User` object without the need to reference the object's ID.

+      The *notify* parameter is for defining if your message should trigger a notification on the client side (yes by default).

       :param int to: The ID of the chat or user this message should forward to.
+      :param bool notify: If you want to trigger the client notification.

-   .. py:method:: reply(message, [preview=True, syntax=None, extra=None])
+   .. py:method:: reply(message, [preview=True, syntax=None, extra=None, notify=True])

       Reply with the textual *message* in regards to this message.
 You may optionally stop clients from generating a *preview* for any link included